 Gloriana regarded the scarf.
 There was something foreboding about it, and she glanced down momentarily at her waist where a silken drape of similar color hung.
-A gift from one of her great-aunts, it was ruddy, streaked with lines of golden thread like rays of sunlight or hairs from the oracle’s own head.
-When Gloriana looked up Aldern Foxglove was standing in front of her, tousled hair framing his lean face, and in his eyes a vibrant insanity.
+A gift from one of her great-aunts, it was ruddy, streaked with lines of golden thread like rays of sunlight.
+When the oracle looked up Aldern Foxglove was standing in front of her, tousled hair framing his lean face, and in his eyes a vibrant insanity.

 Lem watched as the scarf shuddered around the dagger blade, then tore free and flew through the air of its own volition.
-It wrapped around Gloriana’s neck almost too fast for the eye to grasp.
+It wrapped around the oracle’s neck almost too fast for the eye to follow.

-The oracle was suddenly caught within a dream, frozen with a fear great and deep and all-encompassing.
-Aldern’s hands worked over and around, winding the ends of the red-gold scarf around his palms, then he looped the cloth around Gloriana’s neck.
-The golden-haired woman could not move; it seemed to her that she was trapped behind the eyes of another.
-Aldern’s face twisted as he leaned close, and a strange spectral light cast in relief his features at once enraged, afraid, and forlorn.
-The oracle felt the drift of Foxglove’s breath as the manor lord’s shaking hands clenched the scarf tighter and tighter.
-Gloriana’s vision dimmed, her hearing faded.
-On the verge of unconsciousness her final thought was that her husband, Aldern, had gone utterly mad, and the ensuing darkness was as deeply sad as it was fraught with fear.
+Gloriana was suddenly caught within a dream, frozen with a fear great and deep and all-encompassing.
+Aldern’s hands worked over and around, winding the ends of the red-gold scarf around his palms, and then he looped the cloth around the oracle’s neck.
+She could not move; she felt trapped behind the eyes of another.
+Aldern’s face twisted as he leaned close, and a strange spectral light cast in relief his enraged, fearful, forlorn features.
+Gloriana felt Foxglove’s breath as the manor lord’s shaking hands clenched the scarf tighter and tighter.
+Her vision dimmed, her hearing faded.
+On the verge of unconsciousness her final thought was that her husband had gone utterly mad, and the ensuing darkness was as deeply sad as it was fraught with terror.

-Abby, Kara, Rahab, and Lem saw only the scarf leap unbidden to wrap around Gloriana’s throat, the gasping struggle that ensued, and then the beautiful honey-haired woman collapsed with a horrid, gurgling noise of last breath.
+The other saw only the scarf leap unbidden to wrap around the oracle’s throat, the gasping struggle that ensued, and then the beautiful honey-haired woman collapsed with a horrid, gurgling noise of last breath.

-Neither was Lem idle; the gardener dashed forward even as Gloriana fell limply.
+Lem dashed forward even as the oracle fell.
 He knew little of these sorts of things.
 His own upbringing had fostered limited exposure to spiritual contexts, either among fellow halflings or by association with tall peoples, including the diabolic Chellish formality.
 Perhaps he had simply overheard it once—that ridding a ghost required the ghost’s own realization of itself—and so he shouted the only weapon in his arsenal against haunting: “This is not your wife, Aldern!
 You have already slain her!”
 Lem clutched desperately at the tangle of cloth writhing like a snake escaping capture, tightening against his efforts to pull it free.

 In the next instant Kara joined Rahab and Lem.
 The alchemist hooked her slender fingers into the material of the scarf and hauled in concert with the gardener.
-The cloth drew away from the purple line around the oracle’s throat, and Gloriana drew breath once more, however shallow and shuddering.
+The cloth drew away from the purple line around the oracle’s throat, and Gloriana drew breath once more, shallow and shuddering.
 Abby moved close to join the others in frantic cordon around the heart of their party.
-Rahab tilted the healing draught into Gloriana’s slack mouth in a splash that brought the oracle suddenly awake, coughing, sputtering, and eyes wide with alarm.
+Rahab tilted the healing draught into the oracle’s mouth in a splash that brought her suddenly awake, coughing, sputtering, eyes wide with alarm.
 The scarf went suddenly slack.
-Kara and Lem ripped the thing away, nearly clothes-lining Abby as they did so.
+Alchemist and gardener ripped the thing away.

 Gloriana blinked.
-The apparition of Aldern Foxglove was gone, but the constriction around her throat had been as real as the rotten floorboards underneath her, as real as the cliff of grassy stone upon which the house was perched.
+The apparition of Aldern Foxglove was gone, but the constriction around her throat had been as real as the rotten floorboards beneath her, as real as the cliff of grassy stone upon which the house was perched.
 She drew a hitching breath, deep and ragged, and it sent her into another fit of pinched coughing.
-Eventually it passed and left the oracle wheezing shallowly.
-Save for a faint, thin whistle of air rising up the chimney, the house was quiet once more.
+When it passed the house was quiet once more save for a faint, thin whistle of air rising up the chimney.

-Rahab and Gloriana gained their feet.
-“Thank you,” the oracle said.
-The wizard nodded response as he brushed the dust from his lower robe.
+Wizard and oracle gained their feet.
+“Thank you,” Gloriana said.
+Rahab nodded as he brushed the dust from his lower robe.

 “This is where you say, ‘You’re welcome.’”

-Rahab blinked.
+The wizard blinked and stammered.
 “Of course.
 You are welcome.”
-He stumbled around the words.
 The oracle smiled again, one of her genuine, winning gestures, bright and alive.

-Kara had the scarf in her hands and was looking at it closely, as though the threads might divulge some secret of the phantom that gave it violent life.
-She guessed it was Varisian, and were she pressed to make appraisal the alchemist would have valued it highly for the quality and craftsmanship of warp and weft.
+Kara had the scarf in her hands and was inspecting it closely, as though the fabric might divulge some secret of the phantom that gave it violent life.
+She guessed it was Varisian, and pressed to make appraisal the alchemist would have valued it highly for the quality of material and craftsmanship.

 Then Gloriana snatched it from Kara’s grasp and threw it resolutely into the fireplace, followed by a flask of oil.
 The alchemist started in surprise.
-Gloriana snapped her fingers audibly and a spark flared on the soaked rag.1 Flames burst and churned oily smoke up the chimney for the first time in decades.
+The oracle snapped her fingers and a spark flared on the soaked rag.1 Flames burst and churned oily smoke up the chimney for the first time in decades.

-“Be free from pain and the burdens of the road,” the golden-haired woman whispered under her breath, staring at the tangle of cloth as it shrank and blackened.
+“Be free from pain and the burdens of the Road,” Gloriana whispered under her breath, staring at the tangle of cloth as it shrank and blackened.
 Lem regarded the action with approval, silently regretting that he had not had time to do the same with whatever undoubtedly damned text the Chelliaxian devil-worshipper had claimed from the library floor moments ago.

-The oracle watched the scarf burn.
-As she did something inside her felt displaced.
+As she watched the scarf burn the oracle felt something displace inside.
 A shudder rose, expanding, fighting for purchase alongside her own familiarity with her body and mind.
 Her memory briefly crossed with that of someone else, as though her soul was joined by another.
-The interloper was Varisian, a woman, powerful and beautiful and ancient as all women of the road were, and Gloriana knew as certainly as sunlight that this other spirit was also herself: Iesha, raven-haired with deep black eyes who had danced with Rahab, who had danced with Aldern, who had danced with her husband.
+The interloper was Varisian, a woman, powerful and beautiful and ancient as all women of the Road were, and Gloriana knew as certainly as sunlight that this other spirit was also herself: Iesha, raven-haired with deep black eyes who had danced with Rahab, who had danced with Aldern, who had danced with her husband.
 Partially in a dream, partially awake, the twin-souled oracle glanced at the wizard.
 For a moment her ghost-sight pierced through all the layers of him, laying plain his power, his allure, his weakness, his ambition, his dread, his hope, his Infernal spark, his elevation, his turmoil, the scope of his emotion and being.
 He was her husband, her foil, her lover, her murderer, her counsellor, her friend, her companion on the journey.
 She knew no ghost, no spirit, no haunt could rival the living resonance charging the air in that moment, and she wondered if Rahab felt it, too.

 Then as quickly as it had come the intrusion passed.
 Like a ship’s prow cutting through the mists of a fog-shrouded sea came clarity, and Gloriana realized that what the party had experienced thus far was not simply the machinations of a force undead.
 She did not yet have the means to categorize it, but she knew that the nightmare of The Misgivings was an old thing wrought long before Aldern Foxglove and recent misfortunes.
 No catalogue of campfire stories about ghosts could measure the complexity of unrest manifest in that place.